Sadanand Date

+Sadanand Date PMG IPS (born 14 December 1966) is an officer of the 1991 batch Indian Police Service (IPS) belonging to Maharashtra cadre and currently serves as Director General of the National Investigation Agency from 1 April 2024 onwards.

+Police Career

-Sadanand Date (born December 14, 1966) is an officer of 1990 batch of Indian Police Service (IPS).
-He has held several important posts at both state and national levels of the IPS, including serving as deputy inspector general of police in the Central Bureau of Investigation (CBI).
+Date has held several important posts at the state and national levels of the IPS, including serving as deputy inspector general of police in the CBI.
 He gained a doctorate from Pune University (in his home town), having previously done postgraduate work in commerce.
 Date is also a qualified cost and management accountant from Institute of Cost Accountants of India He attended the University of Minnesota under the Humphrey fellowship program, where he studied the theoretical and practical aspects of controlling white-collar and organized crime in the United States.
 On his return to India he was posted as additional commissioner of police (economic offences wing).
 He was awarded the President's medal in 2007.
-Presently he is the Commissioner of police for Mira-Bhayandar and Vasai-Virar city near Mumbai.
+He previously held the post of Commissioner of police for Mira-Bhayandar and Vasai-Virar city near Mumbai.
+Later he held the position of Director General of the Anti Terrorism Squad of Maharashtra.

-Mumbai attacks
+Mumbai Attacks

-Date was wounded and attracted international attention during the November 2008 Mumbai attacks because of his actions resisting terrorists at the Cama and Albless Hospital for women and children.
+Date was wounded and attracted international attention during the 2008 Mumbai attacks because of his actions resisting terrorists at the Cama and Albless Hospital for women and children.
 Date was awarded the President's Police Medal for Gallantry for saving lives of women and children at Cama Hospital on 26/11/2008.